 pip freeze > requirements.txt

-VSCode: I go to a project directory, activate the environment, start VSCode and select the interpreter
+VSCode: I enter a project directory, activate the environment, launch VSCode, and select the interpreter:

 .\myenv\Scripts\Activate.ps1